ChickenProp/pretty-gist/README.md

 * A complicated data structure contains JSON values, and I want them rendered as JSON rather than as a Haskell data type.
-Or it contains floating-point numbers, and I want them rounded to 3dp.
+Or it contains floating-point numbers, and I want them rounded to 3dp with underscore separation (`17_923.472`).
 Or strings, which I want printed using C-style escapes rather than Haskell-style, and with unicode rendered.

-* A nested data structure might be cyclic.
-I want to only show three levels deep.
+* A list might be infinite, and I only want to show the first ten elements.
+Or a tree might actually be cyclic, and I want to only show three levels deep.

 `pretty-gist` aims to enable stuff like this.
 I call the rendered outputs it produces "gists" following Raku's use of that term, where I think the intention is something like "take a guess about what I'm likely to want to see here and show me that".
 But if `pretty-gist` guesses wrong, it lets you correct it.

+I've come up with several different approaches to this, which all have different things to recommend and disrecommend them.
+I'm writing about three of them here.

 ## Design goals